 The Ingredients

 - Salmon.
-A fantastic source of protein, high in essential Omega-3s which help your heart and brain, and superbly scrumptious, salmon is a great “gateway” fish.
-For the best results and max health benefits, look for wild caught.
+A fantastic source of protein, high in essential Omega-3 fatty acids which help your heart and brain, and superbly scrumptious, salmon is a great “gateway” fish.
+For the best results and max health benefits, look for wild-caught.

 - Greek Yogurt.
 This healthy salmon salad contains NO MAYONNAISE.
-Greek yogurt gives the same creaminess but is low in calorie and high in protein.
+Greek yogurt gives the same creaminess but is low in calories and high in protein.

 - Red Onion.
 For the right amount of bite and balance.